 4. Leverage events, times, and days where delivery makes the most sense.
 Weekday

+nights, sporting events, and even the weather can all affect your restaurant's foot traffic.
 Promote your food delivery app partnership during times when people are most likely to want to stay home than spend time sitting down to eat at a restaurant.

 Food delivery apps will only continue to become more popular.
 According to Statista, a 2016 survey revealed that 20 percent of respondents use food delivery at least once a week.
 Is your restaurant prepared to partner with a food delivery app?